dogweather/forkful/content/en/fish-shell/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, or hash maps, let you store data as key-value pairs, making it easier to organize and retrieve information by key.
-They're handy for when you need a more structured way to handle data than just lists, especially in configurations and when dealing with a range of attributes.

 ## How to:
 Fish doesn't natively support associative arrays like Bash 4+, but you can achieve similar functionality using a combo of lists and string manipulation.
 Here’s how to mimic them:

 First, setting up "associative array" elements separately: